Get

 What to Do If Your Dog Eats a Poisonous Holiday Plant

 Swift action is crucial when you think your dog may have eaten a poisonous holiday plant.
-Start by contacting your vet or a hotline, such as the ASPCA’s Poison Control Hotline or the Pet Poison Helpline.
+Start by contacting a vet or a hotline, such as the ASPCA’s Poison Control Hotline or the Pet Poison Helpline.
 Do not induce vomiting or apply treatment without consulting them for instructions.

 Conclusion